sharils/sharils.github.io/_posts/2018-11-07-notes-for-a-personal-review-of-automated-testing-tools-in-the-javascript-world.markdown

 ---
 layout: post
-title:  "A personal review of automated testing tools in the JavaScript world"
+title:  "Note for A personal review of automated testing tools in the JavaScript world"
 date:   2018-11-07 08:55:38
 categories: jekyll update
 ---